Anushka-Rath301/Project-Atlas/README.md

 # Project Atlas

 ## Edge AI-based Predictive Maintenance and Health Monitoring System for Small Electrical Machines

-Project Atlas is an Edge AI solution designed to monitor the health of small electrical machines in real time using the Arduino UNO Q.
+Project Atlas is an Edge AI solution developed to monitor the health of small electrical machines in real time using the Arduino UNO Q. The system continuously acquires voltage, current, temperature and vibration data, performs local AI inference using a trained Random Forest model, and predicts the health condition of the machine before severe failures occur.

-The system acquires sensor data such as current, voltage, temperature, and vibration, performs on-device AI inference to predict machine health, logs operational data, and visualizes historical trends through an analytics dashboard.
+The acquired sensor data and prediction results are logged into CSV files and visualized through a Streamlit-based analytics dashboard.
+The dashboard provides real-time monitoring, historical trends, health score, maintenance recommendations and automatic email alerts whenever a faulty condition is detected.

 ## Objectives